litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 This version is in legacy maintenance status.
 Only security and extremely critical bug fixes will be considered.

+## IMPORTANT API DEPRECATION NOTICE

+The following API calls are now deprecated and may be removed in the near future (ref <https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/5>):
+- `db.transaction()`
+- `db.readTransaction()`
+- `db.beginTransaction()`

+It is recommended to use the following calls instead:

+- `db.executeSql()` to read data or execute a single modification statement
+- TODO: `db.sqlBatch()` to execute a batch of modification statements within an ACID (atomic, failure-safe) transaction (missing in this plugin version, will be added by merge ref: <https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/4>)

 ## BREAKING CHANGE: Database location parameter is now mandatory

 The `location` or `iosDatabaseLocation` *must* be specified in the `openDatabase` and `deleteDatabase` calls, as documented below.